Signal Towers and Trees on the Petersburg and Bermuda Hundred Fronts: Stations of Observation and Communication

 Military uses of these locations included artillery spotting, mapping, and photography.
 The fourth estate also climbed these posts as special artists drew the siege lines and battlefields and reported war news.

 Fort Fisher Signal Complex

-The Federal signal tower behind Fort Fisher on the western end of the Union lines is a good study of how signal stations were used in multiple ways.
+The Federal signal tower behind Fort Fisher on the western end of the Union lines at Petersburg is a good study of how signal stations were used in multiple ways.